publiccodenet/SpaceCraft/SvelteKit/BackSpace/scripts/README-SCRIPTS.md

-# CraftSpace Scripts
+# SpaceCraft Scripts

-This document provides an overview of our approach to command-line scripts in the CraftSpace project, including conventions, architecture decisions, and usage patterns.
+This document provides an overview of our approach to command-line scripts in the SpaceCraft project, including conventions, architecture decisions, and usage patterns.

 ## Script Philosophy